geoserver/geoserver/doc/en/user/source/styling/workshop/mbstyle/mbstyle.rst

    **Challenge:** What differences can you spot?

-   .. only:: instructor

    .. admonition:: Instructor Notes

       Generated SLD does not include name or title information; this can of course be added.
 Please check the MBStyle reference for details.

       The second difference is with the use of a fallback Mark when defining a PointSymbolizer.